 Tidal Current Speed Calculator

-Estimate tidal current speed at any time using the 50/90 rule.
+Estimate tidal current speed at any point in the tidal cycle using the 50/90 rule.

 Tidal Current Speed